 Figure 6-1: Reference Architecture for 5G Network Interworking

-NOTE: The SMF represents the H-SMF in the home routed scenario.
+NOTE 1: The SMF represents the H-SMF in the home routed scenario.

+NOTE m: If the DN-AAA server located in 5GC or in the external PDN is reachable directly, then the SMF can communicate with the DN-AAA server directly without involving the UPF, applicable to all the message flows on N6 interface in clause 11 and clause 12 in this specification.

 *** End of Changes ***